-The guide consists of 2 parts:
+The guide consists of two parts:

-Part 1 introduces "Culture General," the

-foundational knowledge you need to operate effectively in any global environment.
+Part 1 introduces "Culture General," the foundational knowledge you need to operate effectively in any global environment.

-complement other predeployment training.
+Part 2 presents "Culture Specific" Ghana, focusing on unique cultural features of Ghanaian society and is designed to complement other predeployment training.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.

-For further information, visit the Air Force Culture and Language Center
+For further information, visit the Air Force Culture and

-(AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
+Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.

 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
+Please scroll over images to view captions.